 On the other hand, history buffs will enjoy the park’s Crow Pass Trail, which follows part of the Historic Iditarod Trail used in the past by Alaska’s indigenous people.
 The full trail is over 21 miles long and takes a couple of days to finish, albeit the scenery of its surroundings, which include the Raven Gorge and Crystal Lake, make up for its length.
 However, an option to hike only part of the trail is also available.

+Before we get started, first things first.
+When you go backpacking in Alaska, make sure you bring bear spray to help you avoid a bear attack.
 Many backpackers love to explore the expansive tundras of Bering Land Bridge National Preserve although these low wetlands can be a challenge for those inexperienced in such environments.
 Those longing for adventure will love this National Preserve as it also features Lava Fields with jagged terrain and tough River Crossings without bridges or rope crossings.

 The Gates of the Arctic National Park and Preserve is also a favored destination among backpackers.
-The park’s mountain ridges, vistas, dense vegetation, and a multitude of stream and river crossings attract only the daring and the bold!
+The park’s mountain ridges, vistas, dense vegetation, and a multitude of the stream and river crossings attract only the daring and the bold!
 It can be pretty cold at times in Alaska so it may be a good idea to bring a thermometer with you in your pack.
 We reviewed some of the best backpacking thermometer for your trek.

 Lake Clark National Park and Preserve boasts of a great many pristine fishery habits where anglers have the chance to catch King Salmons, Arctic Graylings, Northern Pikes, and more.
 The peak season of July and August with its salmon runs is considered to be a once-in-a-lifetime experience for anglers across the United States.